Skip to Content

 And what is with the cheese rolling?

-What started as a local event has become an international spectacle – and health and safety nightmare – with people coming from all across the world to take part.
+What started as a local event has become an international spectacle – and a health and safety nightmare – with people coming from all across the world to take part.
 The steep and uneven surface of the hill means there have been plenty of injuries, but that’s not discouraged people from trying to win both the glory of being the champion and getting to take the cheese home.

 Cooper's Hill in the Cotswolds